 ROCK LAKE 4958’, C.M.W.

-EVENT TYPE: EVENT TYPE: Day hiking, backpacking and climbing
+EVENT TYPE: EVENT TYPE: Day hiking, paddling, backpacking and climbing

 DISTANCE: 8.2 miles RT